ningxinkang/Chen_lab_analysis/AMP-AD/AMP-AD_CGA.md

 + C: converter (sample diagnosed as AD in the middle of the study)
 + N: control

-Overall, we don't see expression level difference regarding AD vs. control in plasma exRNA level.
++ Overall, we don't see expression level difference regarding AD vs. control in plasma exRNA level.
++ When looking at the logitudinal change of plasma exRNA level, I also fail to identify any obvious pattern.
 ### t-test using ADRC1
 ![image](https://user-images.githubusercontent.com/46388325/204685941-6c3a7ef4-45ea-40c4-b2c9-156ae3dc6bd6.png)